-This feature is available with the Piezoelectric Devices interface, which requires the Acoustics Module, MEMS Module, or the Structural Mechanics Module.
-See the individual documentation for information.
+This feature is available with the Ferroelectroelasticity multiphysics interface which requires either the Acoustics Module, MEMS Module, or Structural Mechanics Module.
+See Ferroelectroelasticity (in the Structural Mechanics Module User's Guide) for more information.

-The Charge Conservation, Piezoelectric node is normally used together with a Piezoelectric Effect multiphysics coupling node and a corresponding Piezoelectric Material node in the Solid Mechanics interface.
-The node is added by default to the
+The Charge Conservation, Ferroelectric node is normally used together with a Electrostriction multiphysics coupling node and Solid Mechanics interface.
+The node is added by default to the Electrostatics interface when adding a Ferroelectroelasticity interface.
+It is also available from the context menu (right-click the Electrostatics interface parent node) or from the Physics toolbar.